MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ## Croatia passport number
 This sensitive information type entity is only available in the EU Passport Number sensitive information type.

 ### Format

-Nine digits without spaces and delimiters
+nine digits without spaces and delimiters

 ### Pattern

- Nine digits
+nine digits

 ### Checksum